scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 **4. Time**

-This is intersting.
+This is interesting.
 I used to take this to mean 'we all  have the same time in the day', and so we need to prioritise our time.
 This is true: we do need to prioritise our time.
 [The Design Sprint](https://www.thesprintbook.com/) by Jake Knapp is about the importance of prioritising time.
 On the  surface, it's a book about a particular method of kicking-off work by  have an intensely-planned and organised week of activity.
 Look a little  deeper, and it's about the general need to design our time as well as we  design our products.
 I heard Jake speak at the [2017 London Mind the Product Conference](https://www.mindtheproduct.com/2017/09/design-sprints-jake-knapp/).
 He said that the general theme of the book was the need to recognise the value of  our time.
 We have rigorous sprints to plan our work.
 Then  undermine them with unprioritised meetings.
 We  justify all the work in a backlog.
 Then treat our time as  infinite and agree to all sorts of time-sucks without question.
 The  takeaway: design our time as well as we design our products.

 I've also come to realise that things take time.
 Sometimes the key to  success is leaving enough time.
 Positive change in a complex organisation often takes at least 6-months.
 It's often closer to 1-2 years.
 A new team takes weeks, sometimes months, to start working well.
 That's if it's a genuinely co-located, multidisciplinary team.
 Patience and persistence and are the crucial and overlooked ingredients for success.
 Good things often take time.